COMPANY: PROCESS AND PERFORMANCE - 2021/2

 In this module, students will form companies, each with a clear identity and purpose.
-They will develop appropriate working practices that are grounded in relevant processes from the programme, indicatively: making, thinking, questioning, collaborating and sharing.
+They will develop appropriate and inclusive working practices that are grounded in relevant processes from the programme, indicatively: making, thinking, questioning, collaborating and sharing.
 They will create specific events that are focused towards life and work beyond university, or in further study.
 In so doing, they will engage a select set of specific practices appropriate to that project, but which are likely to involve mapping existing practice, identifying starting points for a company and project, devising and developing appropriate making practices, working as peer mentors and with peer-mentors, reflecting and rethinking, refining and rehearsing, selecting and focusing, performing and presenting.
 Companies may work in a range of areas, in discussion with staff and subject to resources.
 These may, indicatively, include: Performance, Events, and Workshops (e.g. offering training for companies and organisations).

 Guildford School of Acting

 Number of Credits: 30